DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-basic-report-controls/label.md

 ### Display Summaries

-You can make the label display a [summary function's result](../../shape-report-data/shape-data-expression-bindings/calculate-a-summary.md) by setting the **Running** property to the required range and selecting the summary function in the **Expression Editor**.
+You can make the label display a [summary function's result](../../shape-report-data/shape-data-expression-bindings/calculate-a-summary.md) by setting the **Running** property to the required range and selecting the summary function in the [Expression Editor](../report-designer-tools/expression-editor.md).

 ![](../../../../images/eurd-web-label-summary-function.png)